rematch/rematch/plugins/select/README.md

 - `sliceState: (rootState, model) => any`

-An option that allows the user to specify how the state will be sliced in the `slice` function.
+This option allows the user to specify how the state will be sliced in the `slice` function.
 The function takes the `rootState` as the first parameter and the `model` corresponding to the selector as the second parameter.
 It should return the desired state slice required by the selector.